adi3e08/adi3e08.github.io/_publications/2014-12-09-paper-title-number-2.md

 venue: 'IIT Madras'
 paperurl: 'http://adi3e08.github.io/files/Project_Report_1.pdf'
 ---
-This work represents a project carried out by me as part of a Robotic Manipulation course at IIT Madras.
+This work represents a project carried out by me as part of a Robotic Manipulation course taught by [Dr. Sandipan Bandyopadhyay](https://ed.iitm.ac.in/~sandipan/){:target="_blank"} at IIT Madras.

 I studied chaotic dynamics in robotic manipulation that can occur for certain values of controller gains and model mismatch.